bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 Mode: method-survey

 ## Summary
-- **Verdict: Only worth doing if you constrain the scope to mechanical/product-style objects and build a harness around strong existing models plus CAD tools.** It is **probably not worth doing** as a pure end-to-end "any image or words to perfect parametric CAD" model project today.
+- **Verdict: Only worth doing if you constrain the scope to mechanical/product-style objects and build a harness around strong existing models plus CAD tools.** It is **probably not worth doing** as a pure end-to-end “any image or words to perfect parametric CAD” model project today.
 - The most realistic architecture is **not** a single generative model.
 It is a **multimodal CAD agent stack**: perception -> scale estimation -> retrieval of reference parts/templates -> CAD program synthesis -> geometry validation -> repair loop.
 - For **text-only** generation, the field is moving fast and tool-using LLM systems are already competitive.
 For **image-to-parametric CAD**, the problem is much harder, and single-image exact recovery remains fragile unless the object family is constrained.
-- If you want outputs like "Xbox controller battery cover with a GoPro mount baked in," the best path is a **reference-model composition harness** with part retrieval and constraint-based merging, not pure text-to-geometry generation.
+- If you want outputs like “Xbox controller battery cover with a GoPro mount baked in,” the best path is a **reference-model composition harness** with part retrieval and constraint-based merging, not pure text-to-geometry generation.
 - Frontier models such as **Claude Opus 4.7** look promising for planning, tool use, and code generation, but the strongest public evidence still supports using them inside a **verified CAD loop**, not trusting them as one-shot CAD generators.

 ## Overview